Test in a live environment

 These are:

-To install the IronXL library, we can use the NuGet Package Manager.
-Open the manager and search for IronXL in the browse tab.
+To install the IronXL library, the NuGet Package Manager can be used.
+Open the NuGet Package Manager and search for IronXL in the browse tab.
 Choose IronXL from the search results and install it.
-Once the installation is complete, our project will be set up to use the IronXL library.
+Once the installation is complete, this project will be set up to use the IronXL library.

 The screenshot below shows how to open the NuGet Package Manager in Visual Studio: